AndreyKoudr/FittingWithOrthoPoly/README.md

   Integration
   -----------
-  As the poly is orthogonal, it means that approxomation coefs are calculated by integration.
+  As the poly is orthogonal, it means that approximation coefs are calculated by integration.
 There are two ways to integrate : by numerical Gauss (set fit() parameter as GAUSSINT_8 for example) or by trapezoid rule (set OTHER_INTEGRATION).